 Murphy Lab scientists discover a mechanism for memory transfer between individuals in C. elegans, by Caitlin Sedwick, Princeton University +Newswise, 02 Sep 2021.

 Viruses and Other Gene Transfer Mechanisms has more.

 An example of this software management capability comes from the genomes of ciliates, unicellular eukaryotes with separate germline and somatic genomes in the same cytoplasm.
 The somatic macronucleus (MAC), responsible for gene expression, is not sexually transmitted but develops from a copy of the germline micronucleus (MIC) at each sexual generation.
 This is amazing.
 And there's more.

 In the ciliate Paramecium tetraurelia, half of the c.
 40,000 genes in the MAC are originally interrupted by large regions containing c.
 45,000 unique, short, interspersed sequences.
 Most of these disruptive strands, called internal eliminated sequences (IESs), are found in protein-coding genes.
 Fortunately, a system as precise as RNA splicing — but at the DNA level — removes them, every reproductive cycle.
 What accounts for all of this?
-Perhaps the IESs are leftover transposons that fortunately acquired excising end-motifs?
+Perhaps the IESs are leftover transposons that just happened to acquire excising end-motifs?

 "Transposon debris in ciliate genomes" by Feng Y and Landweber LF, PLoS Biol, 24 Aug 2021.

 Robust Software Management... [incomplete] and Introns... have discussion and updates.